SSWConsulting/SSW.Rules.Content/rules/manage-urges/rule.md

 redirects: []
 ---

-Sometimes an emails or conversations can give you the urge to react poorly.
-Your poor reaction can mean you say or do something you regret.
-It's important to manage your urges to get over bad habits, avoid poor emotional reactions, and make better decisions.
+Emails or conversations can sometimes trigger a poor reaction, leading to regrets.
+Managing your urges helps you overcome bad habits, avoid emotional outbursts, and make better decisions.

 <!--endintro-->

-You can manage your urges by using a techinque called the 'Pause and Plan' response.
-This technique is based on the idea that when you are in a heightened emotional state, your brain is in 'fight or flight' mode.
-This means that you are more likely to react impulsively and say things you don't mean.
+You can manage your urges by using a technique called 'Pause and Plan.'
+When you're in a heightened emotional state, your brain enters 'fight or flight' mode, making impulsive reactions more likely.
+Instead of reacting immediately, set a timer for 30 minutes.
+After this pause, you'll be in a better position to decide if you still want to proceed.

 Instead of reacting immediately, set a timer for 30 min.
 After this time, you can decide if you still want to proceed.